dermeister0/candy/docs/extensions.rst

 .. function:: Boolean String.IsEmpty()

-    Returns true if string empty.
+    Returns true if string is empty.
 Without Candy you have to write ``String.IsNullOrEmpty(str)``.

 .. function:: Boolean String.IsNotEmpty()

-    Returns true if string not empty.
+    Returns true if string is not empty.
 Without Candy you have to write ``!String.IsNullOrEmpty(str)``.

 .. function:: String String.NullSafe()

     Returns empty string if target string is empty or string itself.
+It is the same as ``(mystring ?? "")``.